 April 2004.
 With my hazy, long-ago memories and some very sad online reviews it’s impossible for me to recommend Kodanad Elephant Sanctuary with any kind of authority.
 For anyone thinking of visiting I would advise you to do your research.
 The park is located deep in the heart of rural Kerala about fifty kilometers from the city of Kochi.
 A whole host of tour operators will take away the hassle of getting in an out, such as tourmyindia.com.
 Please also note that some of the recommended elephant sanctuaries out there include Punnathur Kotta Elephant Sanctuary and Kerala Elephant Rehabilitation Centre.

 Like this?
-Why not check out more 5s from my long ago trip to India.
+Why not check out more reports from my long ago trip to India.

 For a more detailed and personalized account of my time in India, have a look at my short story collection Incidents in India.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.